-As a result of the retail business model of the Association of Volksbanks with many small-volume checking/savings deposits from private customers and SMEs, the funding is broadly diversified and the concentration risk on the liabilities side is not material.
-The diversification of funding sources is taken into account annually in the liquidity and funding strategy in the course of business planning, taking capital market transactions into account.
+As a result of the retail business model of VBW with many small-volume checking/savings deposits from private customers and SMEs, the funding is broadly diversified and the concentration risk on the liabilities side is not material.
+The diversification of funding sources is taken into account on a current basis in the liquidity and funding strategy, which is prepared annually in the course of business planning and updated as required during the year.
 Risk clusters might occur at customer level.
 Accordingly, the largest deposits at customer level are monitored both in Risk Control and within operational liquidity management.
 Generally, they amount to less than 1 % of total assets.
 There are only a few temporary exceptions with a few major accounts for implementing payment transactions or balancing liquidity peaks.
 These deposits are regularly monitored and reported on in the ALCO.